eccs-reengineering/280ZX-Turbo-ECCS/README.md

 # 280ZX-Turbo-ECCS
 JECS / NISSAN ECCS Motorola 6800 microcode pulled from 1982/1983 Datsun 280ZX ECU

-I started out trying to just tune the maps, I succeded.

-Now I've gotten interested in learning about fuel injection, microcontrollers and assembly language.

 The address locations are verified in software, and in hardware based on how the Chip Enable and Read/Write lines are configured.

 # Details about the 1982/1983 ECCS hardware.